<Back to Walk for Parkinson's homepage

 add remove

 You should wear appropriate clothing for the weather of the day of the walk and suitable footwear for walking.
-Also bring a water bottle, and if it looks like it will be a bright and sunny day sun cream and a hat.
+Bring a water bottle, and if it's a sunny day, sun cream and a hat.

 Contact us